J4NN0/wannacry-ish/README.md

 > Why Keep the Private Key Secret?

 In a real-world scenario, the private RSA key would never be stored with the encrypted files.
 The attacker would keep the private key securely to prevent the victim from decrypting the AES key, and thus their files, without paying a ransom.
-In this educational tool, the private key is stored locally for demonstration purposes only.
-This is not a secure practice.
+In this educational tool, the private key is stored locally (alongside the encrypted AES key) for demonstration purposes only.

 # Usage